The road home led to security, safety, and comfort – a place of acceptance and of unconditional love.

 I grew up, moved away, then settled once again at the top of that hill – this time, in a home, built by my husband and me – next door to the yellow house.
-In the summer, the road leads me to my place of serenity, amidst the greens of nature, the voices of birds, and the distant sounds of the bleating of sheep and the farmers working their fields.
-As it did throughout my childhood, my road home continues to bring anticipation of security, safety, and comfort – a the expectation of a place of acceptance and unconditional love.
+In the summer, the road leads me to a place of serenity, amidst the greens of nature, the voices of birds, and the distant sounds of the bleating of sheep and the farmers working their fields.
+As it did throughout my childhood, the road home continues to bring anticipation of security, safety, and comfort – the expectation of a place of acceptance and of unconditional love.

-But perhaps the most beautiful time to travel my road home is in the autumn, when palettes of vibrant reds, oranges, and yellows, blend with greens to create landscapes, ever-changing from day-to-day, sometimes from hour to hour.
+But perhaps the most beautiful time to travel the road home is in the autumn, when palettes of vibrant reds, oranges, and yellows, blend with greens to create ever-changing landscapes, from day-to-day, sometimes from hour to hour.

 The Father loves you and wants to give you a place of security, safety, comfort – a place of acceptance and unconditional love!